Dreyfus affair: Conduct of the trial

 The trial opened on 7 August 1899 in an atmosphere of extreme tension.
 Rennes was in a state of siege.
 The judges of the court-martial were under pressure.
 Esterházy, who admitted authorship of the bordereau, was in exile in England.
 He and du Paty were both excused.
 On the appearance of Dreyfus, emotions ran high.
 His physical appearance disturbed his supporters and some of his opponents.
 Despite his deteriorated physical condition, he had a complete mastery of the files acquired in only a few weeks.
 All the General Staff testified against Dreyfus without providing any proof.
 They stubbornly considered null and void the confessions of Henry and Esterhazy.
 The trial even tended to go out of control to the extent that the decisions of the Supreme Court were not taken into account.
 They discussed in particular the bordereau, which was the proof of guilt of Esterhazy.
 Nevertheless Mercier was booed at the end of the hearing.
-The nationalist press and the anti-Dreyfusards could only speculate on his silence about the "conclusive evidence" (the pseudo-note annotated by the Kaiser, which nobody will ever see in evidence) that he had not ceased to report before the trial.
+The nationalist press and the anti-Dreyfusards could only speculate on his silence about the "conclusive evidence" (the pseudo-note annotated by Emperor Wilhelm II, which nobody will ever see in evidence) that he had not ceased to report before the trial.

 On 14 August 1899, Labori was on his way to court when he was shot in the back by an extremist who escaped and was never found.
 The lawyer was missing from discussions for over a week at the decisive moment of the examination of witnesses.
 On 22 August 1899, his condition had improved and he returned.
 Incidents between the two lawyers for Dreyfus multiplied.
 Labori reproached Demange about his excessive caution.
 The government, in the face of the military hardening stance, still had two ways to influence events: call for testimony from Germany or abandon the charge.
 These negotiations in the background, however, had no result.
 The German Embassy sent a polite refusal to the government.
 The Minister of War, General Gaston de Galliffet, sent respectful word to Major Louis Carrière, the government commissioner.
 He asked him to act in the spirit of the revised judgment of the Supreme Court.
 The officer pretended not to understand the allusion and helped the nationalist lawyer Auffray to make the indictment against Dreyfus.
 The defence needed to make a decision because the outcome of the case looked bad, despite evidence of the absence of charges against the accused.
 On behalf of the president of the council, Pierre Waldeck-Rousseau, aided by Zola and Jaurès, Labori was convinced to give up his argument so as not to offend the military.
 They decided to risk conciliation in exchange for the acquittal that seemed to be promised by the government.
 Mr. Demange, alone and without illusions, continued the defence of Dreyfus in an atmosphere of civil war.
 In Paris, the antisemitic and nationalist agitators of Auteuil were arrested.
 Jules Guérin and those who fled and holed up in Fort Chabrol were assaulted by the police.